Travis d'Arnaud Preview, Player Props: Braves vs. Mets

-The Atlanta Braves, including Travis d'Arnaud (.361 slugging percentage in past 10 games, including no home run), battle starter David Peterson and the New York Mets at Truist Park, Monday at 7:20 PM ET.
+On Tuesday, Travis d'Arnaud (.361 slugging percentage in past 10 games, with no homers) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 7:20 PM ET.

 Travis d'Arnaud Game Info & Props vs. the Mets